 A rectangle is a figure/shape with opposite sides equal and all angles equal to 90 degrees.
 The area of the rectangle is the space covered by it in an XY plane.

 Perimeter and Area of a Square

 A Square is a figure/shape with all four sides equal and all angles equal to 90 degrees.
 The area of the square is the space occupied by the square in a 2D plane and its perimeter is the distance covered on the outer line.

 where a is the length of the side of the square.

-Area and Perimeter of Triangle
+Perimeter and Area of Triangle

 The triangle has three sides.
 Therefore, the perimeter of any given triangle, whether it is scalene, isosceles or equilateral, will be equal to the sum of the length of all three sides.
 And the area of any triangle is the space occupied by it in a plane.